seandogg/seandogg.github.io/index.md

 {% endcomment %}

 ## My Web Developer Story
 I built my first website in 2004.
-After that, I coded web sites as a hobby until 2011, when I founded a health-food product startup.
-I basically did everything!
-But the relevant things are I focused mostly on building an ecommerce store, product design, branding, and marketing.
+After that, I coded web sites as a hobby until 2011, when I founded a health-food product company.
+I built out the online store, implemented product design, branding, handled all marketing, and did the books.

 In 2013, I sold my share of that company, and "officially" began my career as a web developer at a digital agency in California.

 Working for that agency, I developed a better understanding of **WordPress** and **Shopify**, and practiced writing semantic **HTML** and **CSS** in a more professional environment.

-After working at a couple agencies in California as a web developer, I took a break from the agency world, and in 2016 accepted a position at medium/large-size biotech company in a software engineering role (web focused).
+After working at a couple agencies in California as a web developer, I took a break from the agency world, and in 2016 accepted a position at medium/large-size biotech company in a software engineering role.

 ---